CrystallizeAPI/boilerplates/service-api/readme.md

 - User authentication with magic link
 - Basket with cart validation
-- Voucher codes
-- Checkout with Stripe, Mollie, Klarna or Vipps
+- Checkout with Stripe or Tillit
 - A lot of Crystallize webhooks examples

 ---